 On some projects, especially those of smaller scope, defining activities, sequencing activities, estimating activity resources, estimating activity durations, and developing the schedule model are so tightly linked that they are viewed as a single process that can be performed by a person over a relatively short period of time.
 Project time management in these processes are presented here as distinct elements because the tools and techniques for each process are different.

-The Define Activities process is a further breakdown of the work package elements of the WBS.
+The define activities process is a further breakdown of the work package elements of the WBS.
 It documents the specific activities needed to fulfill the deliverables detailed on the WBS and the project scope statement.
-The key benefit of this process is to break down work packages into activities that provide a basis for estimating, scheduling, executing, monitoring, and controlling the project work.
+The key benefit of the time management in project management process is to break down work packages into activities that provide a basis for estimating, scheduling, executing, monitoring, and controlling the project work.

 The following are inputs to the Define Activities process: